 3: THE FRICTION FACTOR

-Frictional disruptions can be caused by disturbances to any one of the three elements involved: the fingerpads, the strings, and the fingerboard.
+Frictional disruptions can be caused by disturbances to any one of the three elements involved: the fingerboard, the strings, and/0r the fingerpads.

 3:1 FRICTION RESISTANCE OF THE FINGERBOARD AND STRINGS

 Over time, fingerboards (and strings) – like carpets, clothes and any exposed surfaces – tend to accumulate all the various dusts and dirt to which they are exposed.
 If we don’t clean both strings and fingerboard periodically with alcohol (on a make-up-removal cotton pad, a cloth, tissue etc), then we can find our finger contact with the cello seriously disturbed by this sticky mess.
-It is astounding the amount of black-brown goo that comes off after a few months – especially after hot weather – and it is equally astounding how much our left-hand finger contact is improved after this cleaning operation.
+It is astounding the amount of black-brown goo that comes off after a few months – especially after hot weather and especially if we have played the cello with dirty hands.
+And it is equally astounding how much our left-hand finger contact is improved after this cleaning operation.
 We do however need to be careful not to get alcohol on any part of the cello’s body except the fingerboard: alcohol can damage the varnish unless removed immediately.

 For a cello that spends its entire life in a case except for when being played, the main vector for this accumulation of stickiness is our fingers.
-So if we don’t want our fingerboard to become an archeological record of our past activities then we might as well wash our hands after DIY activities, car repairs, finger snacks etc!
-Even with clean hands, the normal sweating and shedding of old skin cells is enough to cause a buildup of sticky detritus that will require periodic removal from the cello.
+So if we don’t want our fingerboard to become an archaeological record of our past activities then we might as well wash our hands after DIY activities, car repairs, finger snacks etc!
+Even with clean hands, the normal sweating and shedding of old skin cells is enough to cause a build-up of sticky detritus that will require periodic removal from the strings and fingerboard.

 3:2 FRICTION RESISTANCE OF THE FINGERPADS

-Sometimes it is the actual fingertips, rather than the fingerboard or the strings, that are responsable for disturbing variations in left-hand slipperiness.
-Playing the cello after a long bath or after washing dishes is an interesting tactile experience, as we have all no doubt at some time experienced.
+Sometimes it is the actual fingertips, rather than the fingerboard or the strings, that are responsible for disturbing variations in left-hand slipperiness.
+Playing the cello after a long bath or after washing dishes is an interesting tactile experience that we have all no doubt at some time experienced.
 The softness of the waterlogged skin suddenly makes our fingertips drag on the string so much that we can’t shift comfortably or accurately until the fingers have dried out again.
 Fortunately this drying process doesn’t usually take long.
-Warming-up the hand in hot water for anything more than a few minutes is only a good idea if we have a waterproof glove to avoid this problem.
+Warming-up the hand in hot water for anything more than a few minutes is only a good idea if we wear a waterproof glove to avoid this problem.